MatthewBacalakis/Auth0Sample/readme.md

 # Refresh Token
-For security reasons an access_token must have a relatively short expiration period.
+An access_token must have a relatively short expiration period.
 In order to avoid forcing the user to login again when the token expires a [refresh_token](https://auth0.com/docs/tokens/refresh-token/current#revoke-a-refresh-token) can be returned along with the access token.
 This refresh_token can be used to retrieve a new access_token but it must be kept secure.
 As a Single Page Application cannot guarantee the security of a refresh_token a native UWP application will demonstrate the use of a refresh token.
 While the SPA sample used the OAuth2 implicit flow, this native app uses the Authorization Code Flow.
-Note that a native app cannot have access to the Application Client secret and therefore should implement [Proof Key for Code Exchange](https://auth0.com/docs/api-auth/tutorials/authorization-code-grant-pkce) to prevent authorization code interception attacks.
+Note that a native app cannot have access to the Application's client secret and therefore should implement [Proof Key for Code Exchange](https://auth0.com/docs/api-auth/tutorials/authorization-code-grant-pkce) to prevent authorization code interception attacks.